Shared vs Managed WordPress Hosting

 Pros of Managed WordPress Hosting

-• Maintenance: Besides updates, a managed WP host usually also handles database optimization and other backend tasks.
+- Maintenance: Besides updates, a managed WP host handles database optimization and other backend tasks.

 Cons of Managed WordPress Hosting

-• Higher price: Managed WordPress hosting typically comes at a significantly higher price point than shared or even some VPS hosting options.
-It’s one of the reasons many decide to go with a shared solution.
+- Higher price: Managed WordPress hosting typically has a significantly higher price point than shared or even some VPS hosting options.
+This is one reason many decide to go with a shared solution.

-• Platform limitations: A managed WP hosting is designed explicitly for WordPress.
-If you’re running or planning to run other CMS platforms alongside, managed WordPress hosting may not be suitable.
+- Platform limitations: Managed WordPress hosting is designed explicitly for WordPress.
+If you’re running or planning to run other CMS platforms alongside WordPress, managed WordPress hosting may not be suitable.

 The Main Differences Between Shared vs Managed WordPress Hosting